 Tulsa DB calls Arkansas environment 'unbelievable'

-2021 DB Keuan Parker was impressed with Wednesday's visit to Arkansas.
+2021 DB Keuan Parker.
 Photo courtesy of @JohnnyDashMedia

 Tulsa junior defensive back Keuan Parker’s second visit to Arkansas on Wednesday was highly successful, and a third trip is likely.